 At English Heritage Archaeology continued to be a priority for me both in the practical business of managing and presenting the National Heritage Collection, but in the development of policy.
-In particular I have been keen to see developer archaeology move from a reactive, inward looking activity, to one in which the results of commercial investment in research can be synthesised and made available to the public.
-The National Planning Policy Framework has now enshrined this in national planning guidance.
-We hope that the lower levels of guidance will drive this home too.
+In particular I was keen to see developer archaeology move from a reactive, inward looking activity, to one in which the results of commercial investment in research can be synthesised and made available to the public.
+The National Planning Policy Framework enshrined this in national planning guidance.

-I am also very interested in archaeological archives and feel frustrated that we have not been able to do more to help with the huge problems of deposition.
+I am also very interested in archaeological archives and feel frustrated that English Heritage we were not been able to do more to help with the huge problems of deposition.
 At the Museum of London, of course, we created our own store.
 But an attempt to help Kent with their huge archive failed.
 I contributed a major report to the Mendoza Museum review highlighting the issue of archaeological archives.

-We developed the National Heritage Protection Plan an analytical tool that has directed our investment in research towards the areas that are the greatest priority and those areas in which other organisations, especially the universities, are not active.
+At English Heritage we developed the National Heritage Protection Plan an analytical tool that has directed investment in research towards the areas that are the greatest priority and those areas in which other organisations, especially the universities, are not active.

-Despite more than a decade of cuts we have managed to retain a critical mass of archaeological expertise at our centre for archaeology at Fort Cumberland and in our local offices amongst our outstanding Inspectors of Ancient Monuments.
+Despite more than a decade of cuts English Heritage managed to retain a critical mass of archaeological expertise at the centre for archaeology at Fort Cumberland and in local offices amongst our outstanding Inspectors of Ancient Monuments.
 We brought in-house our archaeological science advisors who are really important in advising local archaeological curators.
-We also have built up the London SMR and our scientific dating team is amongst the best in the world.
+We also built up the London SMR and the scientific dating team is amongst the best in the world.

-All this has meant that we have been able to continue to investigate and care for our own sites and monuments.
+All this has meant that English Heritage was able to continue to investigate and care for its own sites and monuments.
 I am particularly proud of the work we did to stabilise Silbury Hill that resulted in both a popular book and a major scholarly monograph.